silnrsi/font-lateef/README.md

 setting [security.fileuri.strict_origin_policy](http://kb.mozillazine.org/Security.fileuri.strict_origin_policy) to false.

 Once you have this setting in effect, you can load the FTML documents directly into Firefox and see the built font rendered.

-## License

-Lateef is licensed under the SIL Open Font License.
-See OFL.txt and OFL-FAQ.txt for details.

-## See also

-For further information about this font, including Unicode ranges supported, Graphite and OpenType font features and how to use them, and licensing, please see the documentation on [the website](https://software.sil.org/lateef/) or in the documentation subfolder of this font package.